 Equal chance was founded on the belief that all folks in society should have an equal chance and equal access to opportunities, services & resources.
-Our goal is to promote the social, economic, cultural and political well-being of women and black communities across Canada through the development of projects, activities and policies.
+Our goal is to promote the social, economic, cultural and political well-being of vulnerable members of the black community across Canada and around the world through the development of programs, projects, activities and policies.
+Our office is based in Ottawa and the majority of our work is done in the Nation's capital.

-Equal Chance works on a variety of issues which include but are not limited to employment, human rights, justice, health, childcare, financial literacy and International affairs.
+Equal Chance works on a variety of issues which include but are not limited to food security, employment, mental health, homelessness, human rights, justice, health, childcare, financial literacy and International affairs.

-Still today, unfortunately, Women and Black communities across Canada are often left out of conversations on issues that directly affect and concern them, as well as various other areas including the labour market.
+Still today, unfortunately, Women and Black communities across Canada and the world are often left out of conversations on issues that directly affect and concern them, as well as various other areas including the labor market.
 Indeed, multiple studies conducted over the course of decades have concluded that "Skilled black people in Canada struggle in the labor market, facing substantially higher levels of unemployment and lower wages than non-black people."

 All people have an important and equal role to play in the development of policies, programs, services, legislation and laws.
 Their voices must be heard and their expertise must be sought and included; not diminished.